BobDylan24/Shadow-Helper/README.md

 # How to install
-It is not recomended to self host the Shadow Helper discord bot as it is not always up to date.
-I recomend you use the bot hosted by me as it is up to date.
+It is not recomended to self host the Shadow Helper discord bot as it is not always up to date.\n I recomend you use the bot hosted by me as it is up to date.